-Distributing your blog posts via email is a guaranteed way to increase traffic to your blog.
+Emailing blog posts is a guaranteed way to increase traffic to your blog.
 Ideally, those leads you attract also click around your site for more information about your brand, so emailing blog posts should increase traffic to your entire site, not just your blog.

 Dorde Milivevic of Stable WP gets around 1,500 views of his brand’s blog every time he emails out a new post.
 He uses his blog to nurture leads, keep subscribers informed, and engage with current clients.
 Dorde says that emailing these posts consistently helps him hit goals in every stage of the sales funnel.

 Using Google Analytics and UTM codes to track the website traffic your content emails generate is a great way to measure the traffic your content emails are creating.

 8.Who Should You Be Emailing Blog Posts To?

 Many brands email their blog posts out to all of their leads, not just subscribers.
 However, when a lead subscribes to your blog, it can help gauge their interest in your brand.

 If you do a weekly or month digest of your blog posts, readers may choose to receive each and every blog post as it is published.
 This is great news for your brand, as it signifies they like your content enough to opt in to receiving all your posts.

 You should be cautious when emailing both subscribers and leads.
 Make sure they don’t receive your blog post emails twice for being a lead and being a subscriber.
 Your marketing automation platform should have a way to make sure this doesn’t occur if they exist in multiple lists.